ArvindHarinder1/PrivatePreviewDocs/2ConnectorSQL.md

 1. Ensure that the database name matches the name from step 6.

 ## Step 4.
 Configure the ECMA host
+The following screenshots show you how to configure the host, if you are using the demo environment described above.

 ![image](https://user-images.githubusercontent.com/36525136/115303969-2ca1fd00-a119-11eb-9047-201ebcf0c2c6.png)